propatch/rsschool-cv/cv.md

 **Site with my works** [propatch.ru](http://propatch.ru/)
 > Freelancer ( since 2017 )

-> Senior engineers of the Department ofCommunications Computing and Special  Equipment ( since 2013 )
+> Senior engineers of the Department of Communications Computing and Special  Equipment ( since 2021 )

+> Team Leader of the department of automated processing and accounting of information ( since 2014 )

+> Engineer of the department of automated processing and accounting of information ( since 2013 )

 ### Languages
 `Russian and English (A2)`